The PACE Training Story

 Once the fundamental principles had been established, the program underwent 10 years of review and experimentation.
 Other educational, psychological and medical specialists were brought in and modifications were made as new research became available.
 It was soon discovered that students with attention problems (ADHD), dyslexia, memory deficits, and other learning disabilities were benefiting.

 By 1995, all the effective components were in place.
 The program was dubbed PACE for Processing and Cognitive Enhancement.
 It has rapidly become the leading cognitive training program in the USA.
-Over 700 professionals in more than 350 schools, clinics, hospitals, and training locations have participated in the development, testing, and clinical use of the PACE program to date.
-PACE continues to collect data from offices across the country and critically reviews the results to maintain quality control.
+Over 700 professionals in more than 350 schools, clinics, hospitals, and training locations have participated in the development, testing, and clinical use of the Processing and Cognitive Enhancement (PACE) program to date.
+Processing and Cognitive Enhancement – PACE continues to collect data from offices across the country and critically reviews the results to maintain quality control.